Temporary Work Permit for Germany

 Appropriate Company Form

 What is an appropriate form for a company hiring temporary workers?
 The law demands no specific form.
 Practically seen, the most common form will be a GmbH but a UG works just as well legally speaking.
-This demonstrates to the strength of both company forms.
+This demonstrates the strength of both company forms.

 Services for Temporary Work Application